rachit95arora/cppgo/README.md

 a blocking write on a single kernel thread would succeed due to goroutine scheduling.

 Goroutines, Channels, Select and other paradigms in Golang together create a very simple yet powerful and fast way to write concurrent efficient code.

-## What's cppgo?

-This library is a stab at implementing some of the above Go runtime features (in an obviously limited manner) in C++ while exposing to users a similarly powerful
-abstraction.
-It implements goroutine like user threads, channel conduits, select like channel dispatching, defer statements (and potentially more).
-Following section will describe the high level approach, tradeoffs and limitations of this implementation.